NICEE 2017 Student, Parent, and Chaperone Registration

 - Respect for USPTO, hotel, and museum property is required.
 Finalists shall be solely responsible and liable for any damage to USPTO, hotel or other property caused by Finalist.
 Tampering with or removing signage or other STEMIE Coalition/NICEE property is strictly prohibited.

 - Finalists are expected to be in their own rooms no later than 12:00 o’clock midnight each day.
-Chaperons may require students to report to their rooms earlier than the designated STEMIE Coalition/NICEE curfew.
+Chaperones may require students to report to their rooms earlier than the designated STEMIE Coalition/NICEE curfew.

 - Appropriate attire is expected.
 Please plan to wear your provided T-Shirt for all event days and activities.